truenas/documentation/content/SCALE/Credentials/DirectoryServices/ActiveDirectorySCALE.md

 When packets are being sent and received without loss, the connection is verified.
 Press <kbd>Ctrl + C</kbd> to cancel the `ping`.

-Another option is to use `host -t srv _ldap._tcp.domainname.com` to check network's SRV records and verify DNS resolution.
+Another option is to use `host -t srv _ldap._tcp.domainname.com` to check the network's SRV records and verify DNS resolution.

 {{< expand "The ping failed!" "v" >}}
 If the ping fails, go to **Network** and click *Settings* in the *Global Configuration* window.
 Update the *DNS Servers* and *Default Gateway* settings so the connection to your Active Directory Domain Controller can start.